MicrosoftDocs/sql-docs/docs/reporting-services/mobile-reports/data-for-reporting-services-mobile-reports.md

 ## Connect mobile report elements to data ##

-Each [!INCLUDE[PRODUCT_NAME](../../includes/short-product-name.md)] element contains one or more data settings.
+Each SQL Server Mobile Report Publisher element contains one or more data settings.
 For example, the Radial Gauge element contains two data settings: Main Value and Comparison Value.
 Each of these settings points to exactly one field (column) in a specific dataset.

 The mobile report runtime provides aggregated values for the gauge, based on user selections.
 Note that the Comparison Value of the same Radial Gauge instance can be bound to a field from a different dataset.